GeekTrainer/help-desk-bot-lab/Node/scenario1-EchoBot.md

 * [Node.js LTS version with NPM](https://nodejs.org/en/download/)
 * A code editor like [Visual Studio Code](https://code.visualstudio.com/download)

-## Task 1: Initialize the App and Install Bot Builder SDK
+## Task 1: Initialize the App and Install the Bot Builder SDK

 The Bot Builder SDK for Node.js is a powerful, easy-to-use framework that provides a familiar way for Node.js developers to write bots.
 It leverages frameworks like Express & Restify to provide a familiar way for JavaScript developers to write bots.